efe/peaceful-postgresql/README.md

 ## How It Works

-1)Parses an SQL query to identify `AccessExclusiveLock` and `ShareLock` locks, which block concurrent queries on the affected table.
+1) Parses an SQL query to identify `AccessExclusiveLock` and `ShareLock` locks, which block concurrent queries on the affected table.

 2) Retrieves the size of the locked tables.